Brand Positioning

 1. It defines your target market.

 You can’t be all things to all people.
 If you try, you’ll end up with a product or service that’s too expensive for some and not good enough for others.
 What’s worse, you won’t be able to compete on price because your higher quality product will cost more to produce or deliver.
-You’ll be stuck in the middle — the place most products and services go to die (or at least become mediocre).
+You’ll be stuck in the middle — the place most products and services go to dies down (or at least become mediocre).

 2. It helps you stand out from your competition.